shoooooman/ACFTS/repo/implementation/client/README.md

 You generate clients in each cluster with `	generateClients(numClients, myurl)`.

-Then, you can get all addresses of clients including other clusters with `getAllAddrs()`.
+Then, you get all addresses of clients including other clusters with `getAllAddrs()`.

 You need to call `collectOtherAddrs()` before calling `getAllAddrs()` to get addresses of different clusters.